We help Georgia businesses identify, compete for, and win government contracts.

 Interested in Our Services?

-Your starting point is attending our “Introduction to Government Contracting” seminar.
+- Your recommended starting point for taking advantage of GTPAC’s services is attending our “Introduction to Government Contracting“ seminar.
 This 3-hour orientation is helpful to anyone considering the pursuit of government contracting, including businesses who need an update on current government acquisition standards and requirements.
 Attendees also receive a briefing on all of GTPAC’s services and how to tap into them.

 Register now for our “Intro” seminar by clicking on the Training tab at the top of this page.